-This is an incredibly easy gluten-free potato-based pizza crust that will suit almost anybody with allergies.
+This is an incredibly easy gluten-free Mashed Potato Pizza Crust that will suit almost anybody with allergies.
+Yes, you can make pizza out of a potato pizza base!
 It has a slight, cheesy and nutty flavor and a crispy edge that bakes up beautiful and golden!

-The magic.......is potatoes!!
-Just 4 easy steps: Boil, Blend, Spread, Bake!
+The magic for this potato pizza base…….is potatoes!!
+A delicious potato pizza dough that is just 4 easy steps: Boil, Blend, Spread, Bake!
+I love using potatoes in recipes that you wouldn’t normally think to use them.
 This idea came to me after the amazing success of my Sweet Potato Caramel Muffins.
 I just had to try potatoes again, but instead in a pizza crust.
-I have been using Bob's Red Mill gluten-free pizza crust blend, which is great, but it has 6 flours, 2 gums, sugar, yeast and oil and also requires egg/egg substitute!
+I have been using Bob’s Red Mill gluten-free pizza crust blend, which is great, but it has 6 flours, 2 gums, sugar, yeast and oil and also requires egg/egg substitute!
 It is fine for an easy fill-in, but I wanted to create something healthier, easier and much more flavorful.
 THIS IS IT.

 Here are some images and details to show you what the dough should look like before/after blending and before baking, etc.